 Charles Eric Lincoln was an American scholar.
 He was the author of several books, including sociological works such as The Black Church Since Frazier and Race, Religion and the Continuing American Dilemma , as well as fiction and poetry.

 William Manning Marable was an American professor of public affairs, history and African-American Studies at Columbia University.
 Marable founded and directed the Institute for Research in African-American Studies.
-He authored several texts and was active in progressive political causes.
-At the time of his death, he had completed a biography of human rights activist Malcolm X titled Malcolm X: A Life of Reinvention , for which Marable won the 2012 Pulitzer Prize for History.
+He wrote several texts and was active in numerous progressive political causes.

 Aldon Douglas Morris is a professor of sociology and an award-winning scholar, with interests including social movements, civil rights, and social inequality.
 He is the 2021 president of the American Sociological Association.